mozilla/theopenstandard/docs/users.rst

 .. important::  Wordpress will send an email to the editor account.
 This email should be ignored.

+.. note::  Comment moderation emails will be sent to ``TOSEditors+username@mozilla.com`` for their respective articles.

 Populate The Author Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~